Research Group: Analysis and Redesign of Biological Networks

-Overall, a long-term vision of the ARB group is to help pave the way for routine use of mathematical modeling and network analysis in biology, biotechnology, and biomedicine.
+A long-term vision of the ARB group is to help pave the way for routine use of advanced mathematical modeling approaches in (micro)biology and biotechnology.